ajam/aufbau/README.md

 The biggest difference between writing normal web apps is that your JavaScript is executed in a CommonJs environment, which means you can use node module syntax to declare your dependencies and which gives read / write access to the filesystem.
 That is purely optional, however; you can write your modules the same you would for any normal browser-based project.

-By default, the Aufbau install process adds [a home button link](/home-button.html) if one doesn't exist already.
-If you want to change the style, any CSS rules targeting `#AUFBAU-home` will override existing styles.
-See [`home-btn.html`](home-btn.html) for an example.
+By default, Aufbau dynamically injects adds [a home button link](/home-button.html) if one doesn't exist already.
+If you want to change the style, any CSS rules targeting `#AUFBAU-home` will override existing class styles.
+See [`home-btn.css`](home-btn.css) for current styling.

 #### Setting your module's icon